Working Lands in South Carolina

 Landowner Workshops

 How forests are managed has profound environmental implications and impacts the long-term livelihoods of forest owners, particularly the small-acreage producers that make up a sizable share of owners in South Carolina.
-The majority (87%) of South Carolina’s 12.9 million acres of forestland are privately owned, with over eight million acres family owned.
+The majority (87 percent) of South Carolina’s 12.9 million acres of forestland are privately owned, with over eight million acres family owned.
 Therefore, the future of forests and associated biodiversity, and their ability to be resilient and adaptable to a changing climate, lies in how private lands are managed.

 ASC has a long track record of working successfully with both large- and small-acreage private landowners and the natural resource professionals who support them on the integration of bird habitat management with other forest management goals.